Multilingual large language models leak human stereotypes across language boundaries: Measuring Stereotype Leakage in MLLMs

 \subsection{Stereotype Measurement}

-In this paper, we measure stereotypes through group-trait associations with traits from the Agency Beliefs Communion (ABC) model of stereotype content \citep{koch_2020}.
+In this paper, we adopt a theory-grounded stereotype measurement approach from \citet{our_stereo_2022}.
+We measure stereotypes through group-trait associations with traits from the Agency Beliefs Communion (ABC) model of stereotype content \citep{koch_2020}, a well-established stereotype model constructed through social psychology studies for assessing human stereotypes.
 The model consists of 16 trait pairs (each pair represents two polarities) that are designed to characterize group stereotypes along the dimensions of agency/socioeconomic success, conservative–progressive beliefs, and communion, as listed in \autoref{tab:koch-traits}.
+These trait pairs were selected to capture a broad range of stereotype dimensions to distinguish groups and are supported and validated by extensive literature in social psychology \citep{Koch_Yzerbyt_Abele_Ellemers_Fiske_2021,koch_comparison}.

-If a group (e.g. ``immigrant'', ``Asian person'') has a high degree of association with a trait (e.g. \texttt{religious}, \texttt{confident}), then we consider that trait a stereotype of the group.
-For example, \autoref{fig:radar} is the stereotype map of the group ``Asian people'' collected from our human study across the four languages that we study.
+If a group (e.g. \textgroup{immigrant, Asian person}) has a high degree of association with a trait (e.g. \texttrait{religious}, \texttrait{confident}), then we consider that trait a stereotype of the group.
+For example, \autoref{fig:radar} is the stereotype map of the group \textgroup{Asian people} collected from our human study across the four languages that we study.

-For the groups, we picked $30$ groups listed in \autoref{tab:social_groups}: $10$ \textit{shared groups with shared stereotypes} (groups that are present in all four countries and are expected to be targeted by similar stereotypes), $8$ \textit{shared groups with non-shared stereotypes} (groups that are present in all four countries but expected to be targeted by dissimilar stereotypes), and $12$ \textit{not shared groups} (groups that exist uniquely in each country; three groups for each country).
-For shared groups, we manually selected groups from the list of social groups from \cite{our_stereo_2022}.
-To collect not shared groups, we conducted a survey among native speakers.
+For the groups, we picked $30$ groups listed in \autoref{tab:social_groups}: $10$ \textit{shared groups with shared stereotypes} (groups that are present in all four countries and are expected to be targeted by similar stereotypes), $8$ \textit{shared groups with non-shared stereotypes} (groups that are present in all four countries but expected to be targeted by dissimilar stereotypes), and $12$ \textit{non-shared groups} (groups that exist uniquely in each country).
+For shared groups, we manually selected groups from the list of social groups from \citet{our_stereo_2022} and categorized them as \textit{Shared/Shared} or \textit{Shared/Non-shared}.
+We verify the division with the human study.
+To collect non-shared groups, we surveyed native speakers.
 For each language, we asked $6$ native speakers to list $5-10$ social groups that they believe are unique to their culture.
 We then chose $3$ social groups per language based on the outcome of the majority vote.